martinbean/eloquent-encryptable/README.md

 # Eloquent Encryptable trait
-Adds encryptable attributes to Eloquent models, for storing sensitive data.
+Adds encryptable attributes to Eloquent models, for storing sensitive data, in Laravel 6.x and 7.x applications.

+**NOTE:** If you are using Laravel 8.x, you **DO NOT NEED** this package.
+Laravel offers a native `encrypted` cast that works on strings, collections, and objects.
+For more information, see [laravel.com/docs/8.x/eloquent-mutators#attribute-casting][2]

 ## Usage
 Simply add the trait to your Eloquent model, and define an array of attributes